kuroko-lang/kuroko/docs/embedding.md

 `<kuroko/vm.h>` provides internal functions for finer control over how the VM operates.

-@bsnote{warning,Headers are in the process of being reorganized and the above statements are not necessarily true _yet_.}

 Other headers provide convenience functions and macros for building C extensions.

 #### Initializing the VM